lnferris/ocean_data_tools/README.md

 Cite as:

-*Ferris, L., (2020): ocean_data_tools: A MATLAB toolbox for interacting with bulk freely-available oceanographic data.
-July.
-Zenodo. doi:10.5281/zenodo.3353610.*
+*Ferris, L., (2020).  ocean_data_tools:  A MATLAB toolbox for interacting with bulk freely-available oceanographic data.
+Journal of OpenSource Software, 5(54), 2497. https://doi.org/10.21105/joss.02497*